Valuations in Small Business Transitions

 Guest Contributor: Edward Webb, Partner, BPM Advisory Practice Group

-It’s worth repeating; the demographic phenomenon which first appeared about eight years ago - at least 7,000 baby boomers per day are turning 65 - is expected to last for another eight years.
-Since this demographic owns approximately 4 million businesses, it’s logical that getting outof a business has become a process that many business owners have to master in order to maximize the value of their life’s work.
+It’s worth repeating; the demographic phenomenon which first appeared about ten years ago - at least 7,000 baby boomers per day are turning 65 - is expected to last for another six years.
+Since this demographic owns approximately 4 million businesses, it’s logical that getting out of a business has become a process that many business owners have to master in order to maximize the value of their life’s work.

 Mastery of the transition process requires a significant commitment to working on leadership and management systems and an ability to juggle multiple priorities as the leader of an operating business.
-This article is the third in a series devoted to the process and offering insight to those either experiencing it or those poised to begin.
+This article is devoted to the process and offering insight to those either experiencing it or those poised to begin.
 Processes imply steps.
 There are three steps to getting out:

 - Understanding value